 Richard Hill joined as Chief Commercial Officer (CCO) at London City Airport in January 2017.
-In this role he has overall responsibility for commercial airline relationships and all other commercial activity including retail, food and beverage, parking, advertising, marketing, PR and ‘e’ commerce.
+In this role he has overall responsibility for commercial airline relationships and all other commercial activity including retail, food and beverage, parking, media sales, marketing, and e-commerce.

-Peter Adams joined London City Airport as Chief Asset and Programmes Officer in September 2017.
-In this role Peter is responsible for the City Airport Development Programme, an investment programme that will transform London City Airport and enable airlines to grow their service.
+Peter Adams is Chief Development Officer, having joined the airport in September 2017.
+Peter is responsible for the City Airport Development Programme, a £500m investment programme that will transform London City Airport and its offer.

-Peter joined London City Airport from Highways England where he was the executive director leading delivery of a multi-billion pound capital investment programme – improving England’s motorways and major ‘A’ roads.
-Prior to this he worked for Thames Water – working across their capital investment programme and in developing their regulated business plan.
+Peter joined London City Airport from Highways England where he was the Executive Director leading delivery of a multi-billion pound capital investment programme – improving England’s motorways and major ‘A’ roads.
+Prior to this he worked for Thames Water, across their capital investment programme and developing their regulated business plan.

-Peter also has 20-years of experience in the airport sector.
-He joined BAA (or the British Airports Authority, as it was prior to its privatisation in the late 80s) as an engineering apprentice working within the maintenance teams at Gatwick Airport.
-He developed his career to lead delivery of the investment programmes across, Gatwick and Southampton airports, including Terminal 3 at Heathrow.
-He has also worked oversees, leading the redevelopment of Mauritius Airport, and in the bidding and acquisition for airports across Europe and the Middle East. .
+Peter has 20 years of experience in the airport sector.
+He joined BAA (British Airports Authority) as an engineering apprentice, working within the maintenance teams at Gatwick Airport.
+He lead delivery of investment programmes across, Gatwick and Southampton airports, including Terminal 3 at Heathrow.
+He has also worked oversees, leading the redevelopment of Mauritius Airport, and in the bidding and acquisition for airports across Europe and the Middle East.

-He is a Fellow of the Chartered Institute of Personnel & Development (FCIPD) and holds Master degrees in Human Resources, Employment Law and Chemistry.
+He is a Fellow of the Chartered Institute of Personnel & Development (FCIPD) and holds a Masters degree in Human Resources, Employment Law and Chemistry.
 He has been a Governor of the Aylward Academy since 2014 and chairs the Achievement and Standards Committee there.

 Liam McKay originally joined LCY in 2013, and in 2018 became Director of Corporate Affairs.
 Liam oversees government, business and community relations, communications and policy matters for the airport.

-Liam has over ten years’ experience in campaigning and communications, and previously was responsible for Transport for London Communications and Engagement in Central London during the 2012 Games, was the London Regional Manager for the BBC’s Switchover Helpscheme, and worked on the 2011 Census on behalf of the London Mayor and Councils.
+Liam has over ten years’ experience in campaigning and communications, and previously was responsible for Transport for London Communications and Engagement in Central London during the 2012 Games.
+Prior to that he was the London Regional Manager for the BBC’s Switchover Help scheme and worked on the 2011 Census on behalf of the London Mayor and Councils.